ElizabethKeyes/fs-journal/quizzes/week02.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+A parameter is defined when first writing a function and allows arguments to be passed through to it.
+The actual arguments are the values that are passed through when calling the function.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->